Skip to header Skip to Content Skip to Footer

 To lead and manage in public governance by:

-• Demonstrating an ability to lead, motivate, and manage a diverse workplacewithin and across organizations.
+• Demonstrating an ability to lead, motivate, and manage a diverse workplace within and across organizations.

-• Demonstrating an understanding the impact of changing market and political conditions on organizational practice and resource streams.
-To participate in and contribute to the policy process by:
+• Demonstrating an understanding of the impact of changing market and political conditions on organizational practice and resource streams.

-• Demonstrating an ability to analyze policy alternatives and use policy instruments and management tools to address social problems
+• Demonstrating an ability to analyze policy alternatives and use policy instruments and management tools to address social problems.

 • Demonstrating an ability to participate in the policy process, communicate policy alternatives, and work effectively with government and nonprofit institutions, and community stakeholders.